theupdateframework/tuf-on-ci/docs/ONLINE-SIGNING-SETUP.md

 # Online Signing in TUF-on-CI

-When a TUF-on-CI repository is initialized, a online signing method is chosen.
+When a TUF-on-CI repository is initialized, an online signing method is chosen.
 This choice can be changed later.
-The choen method will be used by the repository to sign `timestamp` and `snapshot` roles automatically.
+The chosen method will be used by the repository to sign `timestamp` and `snapshot` roles automatically.

 Currently supported signing methods include